OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-after-deployment/index.md

 - [PortSwigger Burp Suite](https://portswigger.net/burp)
 - [Amazon Inspector](https://aws.amazon.com/inspector/)

-## What's next?
+## Conclusion

-In this post we explored why you should check for vulnerabilities after deployment, and looked at some strategies to help manage that.
+In this post, I explored why you should check for vulnerabilities after deployment, and looked at some strategies to help manage that.

-Why not check out some of our recent Octopus blog posts, such as:

-- link
-- to
-- some
-- recent
-- posts

-Happy deployments (and follow-up testing)!
+Happy deployments!